How Long Does It Take For Cocaine To Wear Off

 In addition to the short-term physical and psychological effects, there are also long-term consequences associated with cocaine use.
 Long-term use can lead to addiction as well as a variety of physical and mental health problems.
 Chronic users may experience insomnia, anxiety, depression, and paranoia.
 Long-term use can also cause damage to the heart, liver, kidneys, and lungs.

-See also What To Wear With Leather Jacket
+See also What To Wear At The Kennedy Center

 It is important to remember that even though the duration of cocaine’s effects is short-lived, its consequences are long-lasting.
 For those struggling with cocaine addiction or dependency, treatment options are available to help them regain control of their lives and overcome their addiction.